johnnycatsf/psychedeli.ca/app/jekyll/articles/2012-08-02-meet-blue-velvet.md

 ## introducing blue_velvet

-[blue_velvet][bvg] is a gem I created to solve this problem.
-It's extracted from working code that's live on [TheWonderBars.com][twb], and recently I converted the code that's live to just use the gem without overrides.
+[blue_velvet][bvg] is a gem I extracted from working code on [TheWonderBars.com][twb].
+The live production codebase uses the gem with all of its default settings.
 You probably didn't notice, which was the whole point.
-The gem code is an exact duplicate of the code that powered this functionality on the site, so you're getting what I was working with; a powerful engine for displaying Facebook attributes.
+The gem code is an exact duplicate of the code that previously powered this functionality on the site, so you're getting what I was working with; a powerful, convention-over-configuration engine for displaying Facebook attributes on your own, hosted, well-designed site.

 ## making it work